CSE151A-Project/151A-project/README.md

 ## Dataset Description

+The dataset comprises listings with features that describe the property, host, and booking policies.
+Here are some key details:

 Number of Instances (records in the data set): __74111__

 Number of Attributes (fields within each record, including the class): __29__

+Number of Observations: xxxxxxxxxxxxxxxxx, which describe the total number of listings included.
+Target Variable: The target variable is the renting price, which we aim to predict.
+Features: The dataset includes binary features: property_type room_type bed_type
+cancellation_policy
+city
+cleaning_fee
+host_has_profile_pic
+host_identity_verified
+instant_bookable
+These features have been encoded as binary (0 or 1) to indicate the presence or absence of a particular attribute.

 ## Data Cleaning and Preprocessing Overview